 2. Special Reports

-Involve specific topics agreed upon by its member governments, as well as Methodology Reports that provide practical guidelines for the preparation of greenhouse gas inventories.
+These involve specific topics agreed upon by its member governments, as well as Methodology Reports that provide practical guidelines for the preparation of greenhouse gas inventories.

 3. Synthesis Reports

 These reports integrate the Assessment Report and any Special Reports prepared during an assessment cycle.
-The IPCC is currently on their sixth Assessment Cycle
+The IPCC is currently on their sixth Assessment Cycle.